Louie Gong: Activism

+Gong has been a key leader in the movement against cultural appropriation since 2007.
+Through his work at Eighth Generation, consumer education, frequent public speaking and workshops, Gong help kick off an ongoing movement that has transformed an economic environment once dominated by corporate exploitation of cultural art through the use of fake Native art into one where collaboration is expected and Native American artists are respected as entrepreneurs.
+His work has redirected millions of dollars away from corporations using fake Native art to Native American artists and Native American owned businesses.

+Prior to founding Eighth Generation, was a recognized leader in the national activism around what was then called the mixed race movement.
+This work started in 2003, when Gong began organizing Bone Marrow Donor Registration Drives in collaboration with Mavin Foundation.
+Gong was board president of the Mavin Foundation, a national non-profit organization that raises awareness about mixed race people and families, from 2007 to 2009.
+He was a co-developer of the Mixed Heritage Centerduring this time.

 Gong's activism about social and political issues affecting Native and mixed race people has been featured in media such as The New York Times, NBC Nightly News and MSNBC.com, Native Peoples Magazine, Native Max Magazine, and the Indian Country Today Media Network.

-Gong was board president of the Mavin Foundation, a national non-profit organization that raises awareness about mixed race people and families, from 2007 to 2009.
-He was a co-developer of the Mixed Heritage Center.

 In 2023, Gong was appointed to the US Senate's Curatorial Advisory Board by Washington Senator Patty Murray.

 Films

 Gong's merging of art and activism has been the subject of UNRESERVED: the Work of Louie Gong, a Longhouse Media film that screened at film festivals including Festival De Cannes and National Geographic's All Roads Film Festival, and Schuhe Machen Leute, a 2013 documentary produced in Germany.